Oscilloscape/client-rhythm-installer/README.md

 Each OS requires the executable sunxi-fel to engage the device into fel-mode and make it available for mounting.

+Currently, sunxi-fel for each OS is in the src/resources directory.

+Below are the instructions if the sunxi-fel needs to get compiled again.

 For Linux and Mac, one just needs to compile the sunxi-tools as instructed in the repo.

 For Windows, a bit of cross compiling is needed.
 Below are the instructions.